siopao2001/InterviewPal/README.md

 ## Project Description

 InterviewPal is a React-native mobile app developed for our final project at Lighthouse Labs.
 It is designed to be an interview companion that helps prepare users for job readiness by mocking real-world interview scenarios.
-The front ened of this project is built with React-native and makes requests to an API to fetch and store interview data from a database.
+The front end of this project is built with React-native and makes requests to an API to fetch and store interview data from a database.

 ## Project Features